A Counterintuitive Guide On How To Get Started As A Travel Blogger And Make A Living On The Road

 Introduction to blogging and why travel is still a viable niche

 Ten years ago, when I started this blog, the travel blogging industry looked quite different.
-The major shift today for would-be travel bloggers is the pandemic.
-Navigating the world in the post-pandemic world is going to be different.
-The same, but different.

 As with any industry, travel blogging is a dynamic situation, changes can happen that shift the ground that you thought was solid.
 It’s important to remember that these shifts represent opportunities.